mdomlop/systemd-zram/README.md

 Use a part of your RAM as compressed swap.

-[zram](https://en.wikipedia.org/wiki/Main_Page) is a Linux kernel feature that provides a form of virtual memory compression. zram increases performance by avoiding paging to disk and using a compressed block device in RAM instead, inside which paging takes place until it is necessary to use the swap space on a hard disk drive.
-Since using zram is an alternative way to provide swapping on RAM, zram allows Linux to make a better use of RAM when swapping/paging is required, especially on older computers with less RAM installed.
+[`zram`](https://en.wikipedia.org/wiki/Main_Page) is a Linux kernel feature that provides a form of virtual memory compression. `zram` module increases performance by avoiding paging to disk and using a compressed block device in RAM instead, inside which paging takes place until it is necessary to use the swap space on a hard disk drive.
+Since using `zram` is an alternative way to provide swapping on RAM, `zram` allows Linux to make a better use of RAM when swapping/paging is required, especially on older computers with less RAM installed.

-This program provides a systemd service to automatically start such feature at system boot.
+This program provides a systemd service to automatically loads and configure such module at system boot.

 Installation
 ------------

 You can choose between different installation methods.
 Note that uninstallation don't removes active zram disk.

 ### Classic method ###